What Are Energy Drinks?

 Is caffeine safe?

 Caffeine is a stimulant, so is technically a psychoactive drug which acts on your nervous system.
 Caffeine consumption can have serious consequences if taken to excess.
 It is addictive, even in small quantities when consumed regularly, and can cause nervousness, sleep irregularity, anxiety and it should be avoided altogether during pregnancy.
 However, in moderation it is considered safe and occasionally beneficial, sharpening reflexes and increasing alertness.
-Recently, UK supermarkets and some convenience stores have introduced a sensible over-16 only age restriction for the purchase of energy drinks in a bid to help tackle an increase in various diet-related health issues.
-Whilst this initiative was primarily intended to reduce the consumption of sugar-filled beverages by children, it also restricts high-caffeine (and potentially addictive) drinks which in the opinion of this site is also a good thing.
+Recently, UK supermarkets and some convenience stores have introduced a sensible over-16 only age restriction for the purchase of high-caffeine drinks.
+This initiative is being combined with the UK government’s sugar-tax as part of a campaign to help tackle an increase in various diet-related health issues.

 (Information extracted from Wikipedia’s Caffeine article: http://en.wikipedia.org/wiki/Caffeine)